 Aged Care Costs

-All residents of aged care homes are required to pay this fee.
-It is set at 85% of the single person rate of the age pension.
+All residents pay this fee, which is set at 85% of the single basic age pension.
 It is used for basic day-to-day living costs.
+The fee increases in March and September each year in line with the age pension.

 Cost estimator

 For an indication of your potential residential aged care fees, complete the following form.
+The form uses 1 November 2025 arrangement rules.
 The information you submit will only be used to provide the estimate and will then be discarded.

 Click Yes if you have a spouse or de facto, whether living with you or living elsewhere.